GCMoses/Tech_API/README.md

 I'm happy to say that the API supports both XML and JSON link formatters, so clients can choose the one that works best for them.
 I also added some other useful features like throttling and search/filtering to make it even more valuable to clients.

 Oh, and I made sure to document everything using Swagger, and I included error models to handle any unexpected server responses.
-All in all, I'm really proud of the DataAPI and I think it's a strong asset
+All in all, I'm really proud of the DataAPI and I still feel ASP.NET Core web API is my strongest asset.